 UWSC supports and funds safety net services defined as emergency aid provided to individuals and families who face an immediate threat to their well-being as a result of a crisis.
-Examples include: childhood hunger and food insecurity, emergency utility and fuel assistance, disaster and emergency response.
+Examples include childhood hunger and food insecurity, emergency utility and fuel assistance, disaster and emergency response.

-Area Agency on Aging is an organization designated by the Commonwealth of Pennsylvania to provide social services to senior citizens in the counties of Bradford, Sullivan, Susquehanna, and Tioga.
-The Area Agency on Aging attempts to enhance independence and self-sufficiency to allow older individuals to remain in their own hone for as long as possible.
+Description: Area Agency on Aging is an organization designated by the Commonwealth of Pennsylvania to provide social services to senior citizens in the counties of Bradford, Sullivan, Susquehanna, and Tioga.
+The Area Agency on Aging attempts to enhance independence and self-sufficiency to allow older individuals to remain in their own home for as long as possible.
 They provide care management, service coordination, and access to a variety of in-home services.

 Emergency Stable Shelf Meals are provided to individuals who patriciate in the Meals on Wheels program.
 These meals ensure that older adults at risk of malnutrition will receive a meal on a day of emergency senior center closing or days that volunteer drivers are unable to deliver a meal due to inclement weather.